DasGMA/sendtags/README.md

 - Will you restructure the code and fix bugs that may be in there?
 - We left some things intentionally vague to see how you deal with unclear requirements.
 At NoteRouter, you'll frequently have to call your own shots. :)

+### `Submission`
+To submit, please fork the project and create a PR for us to review.
+We will be pulling these down and running/testing them  locally on our machines.

 ### `npm install && npm start`

 Runs the app in the development mode.<br>